slimkit/plus/readme.md

 ...More see [https://slimkit.github.io/plus-docs/package](https://slimkit.github.io/plus-docs/package)

-ThinlSNS+ Powerful, the use of front and rear separation architecture, you can freely select the function, ThinkSNS+ can be a very good support and can be a simple installation.
+ThinlSNS+ Powerful, the use of front and rear separation architecture, you can freely select the function, ThinkSNS Plus can be a very good support and can be a simple installation.

 ## Features